-Pure Cycle is engaged in the privatization of municipal water and wastewater systems in Colorado and other areas.
+Pure Cycle is engaged in the privatization of municipal water and wastewater systems in Colorado.
 The Company seeks to use its water and water technologies to enhance the availability and quality of domestic drinking water.
-The Company purchased approximately 11,650 acre feet of water and entered into two, eighty-five year water and wastewater Service Agreements with the Rangeview Metropolitan District which will enable the Company to provide water and wastewater service to over 36 square miles of property located in the Denver area.
+The Company purchased approximately 1,165,000 acre feet of water (11,650 acre feet annually) and entered into two eighty-five year water and wastewater Service Agreements with the Rangeview Metropolitan District which will enable the Company to provide water and wastewater service to over 36 square miles of property located in the Denver area.
 The Company continues to develop its water recycling technologies and, will seek to integrate these technologies for processing wastewater into pure potable water for reuse into its wastewater service commitment to the District's Service Area.

 The Company is aggressively pursuing the marketing and sale of its water to municipal water providers in the Denver metropolitan region as well as users in Arizona, Nevada and California to generate current and long term revenue sources.
-During fiscal year 1999, the Company sold the equivalent of 201 residential water taps, the equivalent of 156 residential wastewater taps and delivered approximately 29 million gallons of water to customers within the District's Service Area.
+During fiscal year 2000, the Company recognized construction revenues of \$916,601 and delivered approximately 37 million gallons of water to customers within the District's Service Area.
 The Company continues to meet with developers and other parties interested in developing portions of the District's Service Area.
 The District's Service Area is primarily undeveloped land owned by the State of Colorado situated in the growing Arapahoe County.
 A portion of the property is currently under development and the Company has constructed the water system and is in the process of constructing the wastewater system to serve customers on the property.